The cost of living in Hong Kong is undeniably high, with some reports putting the city's cost of living as the highest in the world.

 Cost of groceries and shopping in Hong Kong

-Thanks to its proximity to China, there are many things that can be picked up cheaply in Hong Kong.
-Household supplies, clothes and other bits and pieces are made just across the border and transported freely into Hong Kong, and are thus very affordable.
-China also provides a lot of Hong Kong’s fresh food and grocery items, and if expats are happy to go local in terms of produce origin, the weekly shop can be easy on the wallet.
+Thanks to its proximity to China, Hong Kong has many things available cheaply.
+Household supplies, clothes and other bits and pieces are made just across the border and transported freely into Hong Kong, making them affordable.
+China also provides much of Hong Kong’s fresh food and grocery items, and if expats are happy to go local in terms of produce origin, the weekly shop can be easy on the wallet.

 That said, most Westerners prefer not to buy local produce, especially with stories of questionable farming practices and food additive scandals hitting the papers regularly.
-Expats buying imported goods can expect to pay double for many food and produce items (especially meat), with the result that grocery shopping costs will quickly add up.
+Expats buying imported goods can expect to pay double for many fresh and grocery items (especially meat), so grocery shopping costs will quickly increase.

 There is no shortage of Western items on international supermarket shelves: Tim Tams and Vegemite for the Australian market, graham crackers and ranch dressing for US expats, and Tiptree Jam and Marmite for the Brits.
-Not to mention the Japanese supermarkets, Thai food shops and Philippines speciality stores stocking their own culinary assets from home.
+Not to mention the Japanese supermarkets, Thai food shops, and Philippines speciality stores stocking culinary assets from home.

 Cost of living in Hong Kong chart

-Prices may vary depending on product and service provider.
-The list below shows average prices for November 2022.
+Prices may vary depending on the product and service provider.
+The list below shows average prices for June 2024.

 Accommodation (monthly rent)